hasinhayder/tyro/README.md

 # Tyro Package

 **Tyro** is the zero-config API boilerplate for Laravel 12.
-It ships Sanctum authentication, role/ability management, ready-made routes, seeders, factories, middleware logging, and an extensible configuration layer so any Laravel app can install the same battle-tested API surface in minutes.
+It ships with Sanctum authentication, role/ability management, ready-made routes, seeders, factories, middleware logging, and an extensible configuration layer so any Laravel app can install the same battle-tested API surface in minutes.

 ## Why Tyro?